ttu/ttu.github.io/_posts/2022-2-5-result-type-monadic-map.md

 > a result type is a Monadic type holding a returned value or an error code.
 They provide an elegant way of handling errors, without resorting to exception handling; when a function that may fail returns a result type, the programmer is forced to consider success or failure paths, before getting access to the expected result; this eliminates the possibility of an erroneous programmer assumption

-**NOTE:** Not only FP-fanboy type.
-Some languages support result types out of the box and some with packages
+**NOTE:** Result types are widely used in functional languages, and some other languages provide support for them out of the box, while others require additional packages.
 - [Swift - Result](https://developer.apple.com/documentation/swift/result)
 - [Rust - Result](https://doc.rust-lang.org/std/result/)